jdittrich/userNeedResearchBook/text/communicateResults.md

 your findings will make it easier for yourself to remember your findings and you may be even able to improve your analysis further.

-This chapter is different that the others.
+This chapter is different than the others.
 In the chapters before, the focus was on the research itself.
-But what  what works well  highly depends on what your audience is familiar with—and this is something that I can't know.
+But what works well is highly dependend on what your audience is familiar with—and this is something that I can't know.
 So I could give advice on how to create a _persona_, but if your colleges base their work mainly on another framework, like _Jobs-To-Be-Done_ the persona would not help.